Firewalls

 While firewalls preset to allow the most common programs are an attractive feature, the most popular products are often not the safest to use.

-If you've spent any time on this site, it will be clear to you that commonly used products like Internet Explorer and Outlook Express are some of the worst choices when it comes to security.
+If you've spent any time on this site, it will be clear to you that commonly used Microsoft products are some of the worst choices when it comes to security.

 Can You Determine Program Access?